Leonard-Litz Foundation will match every dollar donated by Dec 31. GIVE NOW!

 Weird & Wonderful

 Adam Simon, OTC Executive Director, with two teens at camp.

 I’ve been learning about twice exceptionality (2e) from some moms whose 2e teens come to camp.
-They are great advocates for their own children and for all 2e kids.
-I’m particularly grateful to Kim Pine who wrote an informative post about her 2e son’s camp experience and Maratea Cantarella from Twice Exceptional Children’s Advocacy (TECA), who have shared a lot of wisdom with me.
+They are great advocates for their children and all 2e kids.
+I’m particularly grateful to Kim Pine, who wrote an informative post about her 2e son’s camp experience, and Maratea Cantarella from Twice Exceptional Children’s Advocacy (TECA), who have shared a lot of wisdom with me.

-1) 2e kids really exist and there are probably hundreds of thousands of them in the U.S. They are people with some kind of learning or neurological difference AND they are also gifted in some areas.
+1) 2e kids really exist, and there are probably hundreds of thousands of them in the U.S. They are people with some learning or neurological difference, AND they are also gifted in some areas.
 Both exceptionalities can and do exist in a single person.